 Today it is International Day for the Remembrance of the Slave Trade and its Abolition.
 UNESCO (the United Nations Educational, Scientific, and Cultural Organization) first declared this day in 1998.
 The purpose of the day is, as the name says, to commemorate the tragedies of the slave trade.
-It also intends to break the silence around slavery and slave trade.
+It also intends to break the silence around slavery and the slave trade.
 UNESCO runs several projects to commemorate the day.
 Additionally, the day highlights the importance of fighting against racism and all forms of oppression.
 In this post, I discuss the events commemorated on this day.
-I also discuss why it is important to break the silence around slave trade and slavery.
-Finally, I discuss some projects done by UNESCO to accomplish this.
+I also discuss why it is important to break the silence around

 Uprising in 1791